chrismits/Movie-Rater-Extension/README.md

 ## Overview

 This repository contains the source code for a chrome extension that automatically displays IMDb ratings of video titles in-site when browsing Netflix, by locally manipulating the DOM tree of Netflix.
+For personal use only.

 ## How it Looks
 ![Sample Rating](https://github.com/chrismits/Movie-Rater-Extension/blob/master/sample.png)